Picovoice/picollm/binding/android/README.md

 ### Model File Deployment

-Android APKs have a size limit which does not allow for the direct inclusion of a `picoLLM` model file as a resouce.
+Android APKs have a size limit which does not allow for the direct inclusion of a `picoLLM` model file as a resource.
 To deploy a model file as part of an Android app, there are a few alternative options:

 1. **Include in App Bundle:**
    - Utilize Google Play's [Dynamic Delivery](https://developer.android.com/guide/playcore/dynamic-delivery) feature to include the model file in your app bundle.